 In connection with the investment factor, ENARGAS approved the application of periodic increases through January 2002 to the company’s tariffs resulting in a total weighted average of 2.6% as of that date to compensate the company for approximately US$70 million in investments.
 These investments, which TGS intends, but is not required, to undertake, principally include the modifications to the Buenos Aires high-pressure ring, the expansion of the Cordillerano Pipeline in Western Argentina and enhancements to the General San Martin pipeline in preparation for future expansions.
 As part of the 2.6% increase, ENARGAS approved a weighted average increase in tariffs of 0.24%, 1.36%, 0.54% and 0.15% effective as of July 1, 1998, January 1, 1999, July 1, 1999 and January 1, 2000, respectively.

 In January 2000, ENARGAS, through its resolution No. 1,470, and with the previous consent of the gas transportation and distribution companies, approved the postponement of the PPI adjustment (which corresponds to the first semester of the year 2000) until July 1, 2000.
-The PPI adjustment represents an increase to the tariff rates of 3.78%. such extraordinary and one-time postponement implies a financing and subsequent recovery of the adjustment.
+The PPI adjustment represents an increase to the tariff rates of 3.78%.
+Such extraordinary and one-time postponement implies a financing and subsequent recovery of the adjustment.
 Also, as part of such resolution, ENARGAS set up a methodology to bill the revenue impact of the adjustment to be accrued during the first half of 2000.

 The table below sets out TGS’s firm and interruptible rates by pipeline and zones in effect since January 1, 2000: